 In an era where corruption and authoritarianism are rampant, it is often the ordinary people who suffer the most.
 Millions of people in Haiti are malnourished and cannot afford nutritious food, so many have had to resort to eating cookies made out of dirt in order to fill their stomachs.

 As an impoverished country without a stable government, Haiti is a country where nearly 3 million people don’t have enough to eat.
 Hunger is becoming a serious issue.
-While the wealthiest 10% of Haitians earn 70% of the nation’s total income, most Haitians live on only 1 or 2 dollars or less per day.
+While the wealthiest 10 percent of Haitians earn 70 percent of the nation’s total income, most Haitians live on only $1 or $2 or less per day.
 Many adults and even more children suffer from malnutrition.

 “Bon bon terres” are made of a mixture of salt, vegetable oil, and dirt.